pfheatwole/thesis/source/foil_geometry.rst

 steps are described as designing the *profile* and the *planform*, but this description is problematic due to inconsistent uses of the term *planform* across literature.
-Specifically, in some cases the planform is the complete surface produced by the section chords, and in others the planform is reserved for a projected-view of the chord surface onto the xy-plane.
+Specifically, in some cases the planform is the complete surface produced by the section chords, and in others "planform" refers to a projected-view of the chord surface onto the :math:`xy`-plane.
 Due to this ambiguity, this paper avoids the term *planform* in preference of explicit references such as *chord surface*, *mean camber surface*, or *profile surface*.